Mahi-agrawal84/FrontEnd-Dev/README.md

 - Inline, Internal, and External CSS
 - Selectors and Color Properties
 - Box Model: Margin, Padding, Border, and Content
-- Display Types: inline, block, inline-block
+- Display Types: inline, block, and inline-block
-- Positioning: relative, absolute, fixed
+- Positioning: relative, absolute, and fixed

 ### Task
 Build a webpage using internal and external CSS, applying colors, margins, and positioning.